janvmusic/Learning/js-grammar/chapter17.md

 - Note: _prototype_ is not available on **instances**; It's only available in the constructor function
 - Note: On an _instance_ you can access to prototype via:
   - `__proto_+`; In fact this is a getter!
-  - Object.getPrototypeOf(instance); This is the prefered way
+  - Object.getPrototypeOf(instance); This is the preferred way

 #### 17.0.2 Prototype on Object Literal
 - A **JavaScript object literal** is a comma-separated list of name-value pairs wrapped in curly braces.